-We assign A2/Prime-1 long-term and short-term deposit ratings with a stable outlook to SkandiaBanken AB (SkandiaBanken), a baa2 Baseline Credit Assessment (BCA) and an a3 Adjusted BCA.
+We assign SkandiaBanken AB (SkandiaBanken) A2/Prime-1 long-term and short-term deposit ratings with a stable outlook, a baa2 Baseline Credit Assessment (BCA) and an a3 Adjusted BCA.
 We also assign long-term and short-term Counterparty Risk (CR) Assessments of Aa3(cr)/Prime-1(cr).

-SkandiaBanken's baa2 BCA reflects the bank's solid asset quality, very strong capital and leverage position and healthy funding structure focused on retail deposits.
-These strengths are balanced against the bank's historically above-market growth rate in mortgage lending, which is picking up after dipping in 2018, as well as the bank's improving although still-weak standalone efficiency and low profitability.
-The Adjusted BCA of a3 reflects our very high assumptions of affiliate support from the bank's parent, Skandia Insurance Company Ltd. (insurance financial strength A2 stable), resulting in two notches of uplift.
+SkandiaBanken's baa2 BCA reflects the bank's solid asset quality, strong capital position, and healthy funding structure focused on retail deposits.
+These strengths are balanced against the bank's historically above-market growth rate in mortgage lending, as well as the bank's low efficiency and weak profitability.
+The Adjusted BCA of a3 reflects our very high assumption of affiliate support from the bank's parent, Skandia Insurance Company Ltd. (insurance financial strength A2 stable).